 11. Total fees for all services paid by the Company and its subsidiaries, on a consolidated basis, to the Statutory Auditor and all entities in the network entity of which the Statutory Auditor is Rs.
-2,75,000 p.a.
+3,25,000 p.a. excluding all taxes as applicable.